For Health Providers

 Resources

-What is Palliative Care?
+What is palliative care?

-This webcast explains palliative care, including the types of supports and services offered by palliative care providers and how palliative care can empower patients, their carers and loved ones.
+Our ‘What is palliative care?’ webcast explains palliative care, including the types of supports and services offered by palliative care providers and how palliative care can empower patients, their carers and loved ones.
 It also promotes early referral and briefly explains the referral processes and models of care.

-This 22-minute podcast discusses the mental health and well-being of health professionals generally, and nurses in particular, during the Coronavirus pandemic.
+Our ‘Health & wellbeing for health professionals’ podcast discusses the mental health and well-being of health professionals generally, and nurses in particular, during the Coronavirus pandemic.

 Other useful resources